ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 1. As a global administrator or compliance administrator, create a remote PowerShell session to the Security & Compliance Center.
 (To get help with this, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell).)

-2. Depending on whether you want to view, modify, or remove an information barriers policy, use one of the following PowerShell cmdlets.
+2. Depending on whether you want to view, modify, or remove an information barriers policy, use one of the following PowerShell cmdlets:
     - To view existing policies, see  [Get-InformationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierPolicy.md)
     - To define or edit a policy, see  [Set-informationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Set-InformationBarrierPolicy.md)
     - To remove a policy, see [Remove-InformationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Remove-InformationBarrierPolicy.md)